Alyssa Walker: HB Køge

 After the loan expired, Danish club HB Køge acquired Walker from Brann for a transfer fee in August 2023.
 She made her UEFA Women's Champions League debut with the club on September 6, starting in a 2–1 first qualifying round loss to Finnish club KuPS.
 On September 30, she scored her first goal for the club in a 4–2 league win over AGF.
 She finished the season as HB Køge's joint third leading scorer with 4 goals in 16 league games.

 Carolina Ascent

 In June 2024, Walker signed with USL Super League club Spokane Zephyr before the league's inaugural season.
-However, she suffered an anterior cruciate ligament injury before the season began, forcing her to miss the entire campaign.
-In July 2025, fellow USL Super League club Carolina Ascent signed Walker.
-She made her Ascent debut on August 30, coming on as a second-half substitute for Mia Corbin in Carolina's season-opening draw with Fort Lauderdale United FC.
-Walker scored her first Ascent goal on September 13, contributing to a 2–2 draw with Sporting JAX.
+However, she injured her anterior cruciate ligament (ACL) before the season and missed the entire campaign.
+In July 2025, she joined fellow USL Super League club Carolina Ascent.
+On September 13, she scored her first goal for the Ascent in a 2–2 draw with Sporting JAX.
+On October 4, she scored a late header to secure a 3–2 win over DC Power FC, the Ascent's first win of the season.
+She left the Ascent having scored 2 goals in 10 games.

+DC Power FC

+In January 2026, Walker joined USL Super League club DC Power FC on a transfer from Carolina.
+Less than twenty minutes into her DC Power debut, a substitute appearance on February 7, 2026, Walker scored the game-winning goal to help DC beat Sporting JAX, 1–0, and start off the spring campaign with a victory.
+In the following match, a draw with the Tampa Bay Sun, she recorded her first Power FC start and registered her first full 90-minute performance since her ACL injury.